 'As a young, vibrant, forward thinking higher education institution, UCS is committed to continuous improvement in the sustainability of all of its activities.
-UCS will not merely comply with statutory requirements, but will consistently aim to achieve the highest standards of sustainability excellence.
-UCS will also seek to ensure that it has a positive impact on society, on the economy and on the environment, and will promote sustainability with all of its stakeholders'.
+UCS does not merely comply with statutory requirements, but consistently aims to achieve the highest standards of sustainability excellence.
+UCS also seeks to ensure that it has a positive impact on society, on the economy and on the environment, and promotes sustainability with all of its stakeholders.'